In this article am going to discuss about

 - - It is the advanced functionality of C# 5.0 or above.

-- - In this modifier class member can be accessed by any class in the same assembly.
+- - In this modifier class member can be accessed by any

 - - Package of code like a library or other program.